slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"Ultimately the only peace and security you can hope for from your enemies is their disappearance."*

 > *"You finished ahead of time, that means you forgot something."*

-> *"Difficulties increase the nearer we come to our aim."
--- Goethe*

 > *"All endings are also beginnings.
 We just don’t know it at the time."
 -- Mitch Albom*